Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/customers-delete.md

-### Delete Customer [DELETE /customers/{customerId}]
+### Delete Contact [DELETE /contacts/{contactId}]

-Delete a Customer by customerId.
+Delete a Contact by contactId.

-The Customer can only be deleted if it is not associated with any Values.
+The Contact can only be deleted if it is not associated with any Values.

 ---